The B2B Ecommerce Trends Report: Millennial Buyers, Payment Options and a Maturing Market

 To provide a better experience, business-to-business sellers need updated B2B ecommerce software centered around their specific customer requirements like price levels and term accounts.

-It’s expected for B2B sellers to dedicate more of their technology budget to ecommerce-related investments.
+B2B sellers are dedicating more of their technology budget to ecommerce-related investments.

 Need recurring billing and credit card vaulting power?
 We have you covered.